What is JED?

 Suicidal self-directed violence: Deliberate and intentional behavior directed at oneself that results in injury.
 Evidence is present to indicate suicidal intent.

 Suicide attempt: Non-fatal, deliberate and intentional behavior directed at oneself with the intent to die.
 A suicide attempt may or may not result in injury.

 Suicide: Death that occurs due to self-directed injurious behavior with the intent to die from such behavior.

 Interrupted self-directed violence, by self or other: Deliberate and intentional behavior directed at oneself that is stopped by self or another.
 Interruption may occur after the initial thought or after onset of self-directed behavior.

-Other suicidal behavior including predatory acts: Behaviors in preparation towards making a suicide attempt, prior to potential for harm occurring.
+Other suicidal behavior including preparatory acts: Behaviors in preparation towards making a suicide attempt, prior to potential for harm occurring.
 This may include behaviors beyond verbalization or thoughts of suicide, such as acquiring means or methods, or preparing for one’s death.